For such a basic piece of equipment, choosing a frying pan can be a surprisingly challenging task.

 While many manufacturers still use PTFE to create their nonstick surfaces, ensure that it’s free of PFOA, because of the ongoing health and environmental issues.

-Handles of stainless steel or silicone can usually go in the oven, whereas those made of plastic can’t – but do check temperature restrictions either way
+Handles of stainless steel or silicone can usually go in the oven just like silicone baking mats, whereas those made of plastic can’t – but do check temperature restrictions either way

 Look for handles that are riveted onto to the body, as screws and bolts have a tendency to come loose with regular use.